MarginaliaSearch/www.marginalia.nu/content/log/A_134_nsfw.md

 I'm going to be honest a big part of this following scheme was inspired by the unreasonable success of the naive [recipe detector](https://raw.githubusercontent.com/MarginaliaSearch/MarginaliaSearch/refs/heads/master/code/processes/converting-process/java/nu/marginalia/converting/processor/classifier/topic/RecipeDetector.java) the search engine uses.

-The plan goes like this:

-Run a term frequency analysis of the labeled sample data, per label, pick out terms that seem relevant to separating the wheat from the chaff using human eyeballing, then build a classifier model based on those handpicked features.
+The plan is something like to pick out terms that seem relevant to separating the wheat from the chaff using human eyeballing, then build a classifier model based on those handpicked features.

 This means first looking for NSFW terms, easy as just grabbing the term frequency list on the NSFW